rsraj9980/Spaceman/README.md

 [Rajkamal's Spaceman game](https://rsraj9980.github.io/Spaceman/)

 # Next Steps(Icebox):
-The following features will be added soon:-
+The following features are be added as Icebox:-

-* Audio will be added on buttons or guessed words.
+* Audio is added on buttons or guessed words.
-* Vector image will be added to show the bacground for better graphics.
+* Vector image is added to show the bacground for better graphics.
-* Giving away the word if player looses.
+* Gives away the word if player looses.
+* Addition of a small favicon.